 Explore the Salish Sea Educator Workshop

-We will be holding workshops in the Salish Sea throughout 2019.
-Would you like to attend or host one?
-Contact Mira Lutz Castle at email@example.com.
+We will be holding workshops in the Salish Sea throughout 2019 and 2020.
+Would you like co-host?
+Contact Mira at email@example.com.

-The SeaDoc Society presents a free, one-day workshop for tooling up to teach Next Generation Science Standards-linked Salish Sea Curriculum.
+SeaDoc Society is teaming up with the Salish Sea Institute to present a free, one-day workshop for tooling up to teach Next Generation Science Standards-linked Salish Sea Curriculum.
 Earn 8 Washington State-approved TPEP and STEM Clock Hours.

-You are invited to an interactive educator workshop to support our common goal of healing the Salish Sea by inspiring a lifetime of ocean literacy and stewardship in the next generation.
-Participants who sign up before April 1st will receive a copy of Explore the Salish Sea prior to workshop.
+You are invited to an interactive educator workshop to support our common goal of ocean literacy and Salish Sea stewardship in the next generation.
+Participants who sign up before July 15 will receive a copy of Nautilus Award-winning Explore the Salish Sea prior to workshop.